-Eclipse sub-contracted event services company Showhire to handle the commentary PA system, which was required to stretch over one kilometre of seafront promenade.
+Eclipse sub-contracted event services company Showhire to handle the commentary PA system, which was required to stretch over one kilometer of seafront promenade.
 Showhire also purchased new CPS410 amplifiers and 14 new EV ZX1 cabinets especially for the Harwich festival.
-“I think this is the longest-ever line of cabinet speakers,” says Nick Chubb of Showhire, which specialises in 100-V-line applications.
+“I think this is the longest-ever line of cabinet speakers,” says Nick Chubb of Showhire, which specializes in 100-V-line applications.

 Such was the success of this event that others may be rolled-out around the UK, and another event at Harwich is already being planned for 2011.